Kommando Spezialkräfte: History

+From 1973 — when the Federal Republic of Germany (BRD) consisted only of West Germany — through reunification and until the establishment of the KSK in 1996, all counterterrorism, hostage-rescue crisis management, and other high‑risk special‑police operations were assigned to GSG 9 of the Federal Border Guard (Bundesgrenzschutz).
+Although a police formation, GSG 9 developed a distinctly paramilitary special‑operations profile, created in the aftermath of the Munich massacre during the 1972 Munich Olympic Games.
+Because the German Defence Forces (Bundeswehr) was constitutionally restricted from domestic intervention roles, these missions remained the responsibility of GSG 9, which also conducted overseas operations to protect German interests and respond to international hostage situations.
+The creation of the KSK added a dedicated military special‑operations (SOF) capability primarily intended for foreign deployments; like all Bundeswehr units, however, it may be employed domestically under the narrow constitutional conditions that permit military assistance to civilian authorities in extreme emergencies, without altering GSG 9's domestic mandate or its ability to operate abroad.

-From 1973 until the KSK's formation in 1996, the West Germany (and later Federal Republic of Germany) government assigned all anti-irregular military, counterterrorism and hostage rescue crisis management, long-range penetration, and special warfare operations activities to GSG 9, a highly trained police force created shortly after the Munich massacre that transpired during the 1972 Munich Olympic Games.
-Before 1973, the army's Fernspählehrkompanie 200 (FSLK200) (Long Range Reconnaissance Patrol Company), the navy's Kampfschwimmer (KSM) (commando frogmen), and until 1989 the Special Weapons Escort Companies—Sonderwaffenbegleitkompanien were the only military units comparable to anything that other nations may have seen as dedicated special forces units.
+Before 1973, the army's Fernspählehrkompanie 200 (FSLK200) (Long Range Reconnaissance Patrol Company), the navy's Kampfschwimmer (KSM) (combat swimmers), and — until 1989 — the Special Weapons Escort Companies (Sonderwaffenbegleitkompanien) were the only military units comparable to anything that other nations may have regarded as dedicated special-forces units.

-One political reason for the establishment of the KSK was that in 1994, during the Rwandan genocide, German citizens had to be evacuated by Belgian Para-Commando Brigade.
-This task was carried out by special operations forces of the former colonial power Belgium as agreed upon in advance by the NATO partners.
-The Federal Government of Germany chose not to intervene directly, as it believed neither the Federal Border Protection's GSG 9 counterterrorism and hostage rescue unit nor the German Army Paratrooper Commando Companies B1 were trained for irregular warfare, and there was also a lack of necessary transport capability.
-Several Belgian soldiers died during this operation.
-Due to the political pressure, the need to have its forces ready for special operations within NATO became evident.
+One political reason for the establishment of the KSK was the 1994 Rwandan genocide, during which German citizens had to be evacuated by the Belgian Para-Commando Brigade.
+This operation was carried out by special-operations forces of Belgium, the former colonial power, under arrangements previously agreed upon by NATO partners.
+The Federal Government of Germany chose not to intervene directly, judging that neither the Federal Border Guard's GSG 9 counterterrorism and hostage‑rescue unit nor the German Army's Paratrooper Commando Companies B1 possessed the specialized training, equipment, or deployable capability required for irregular‑warfare operations in an overseas crisis environment, and noting a lack of the necessary transport assets.
+Several Belgian soldiers were killed during the mission.
+The political pressure that followed made clear the need for Germany to field its own military forces capable of conducting special operations within NATO.